QDS-API/QDS-API.github.io/source/includes/_tracking.md

 Attribute | Type | Description
 --------- | ---- | -----------
-id | int | Our internal ID which has no relevance to you. dataTypeId | int | Internal to BEX and of no use to you. groupingIndex | int | A tree hierarchy index used to identify parent objects from children. headerName | string | The name of the entity being returned, in this case “Tracking”. col1 | string | Column1, typically the DateTime the event occurred. col2 | string | Column2, typically the Waybill Number of the shipment. col3 | string | Column3, typically the Customer reference supplied for the shipment. col4 | string | Column4, typically the description of the Tracking event. col5 | string |Column5, the BEX member of staff who recorded the event. internalRef | string | Our internal ID which has no relevance to you.
+id | int | Our internal ID which has no relevance to you. dataTypeId | int | Internal to QDS and of no use to you. groupingIndex | int | A tree hierarchy index used to identify parent objects from children. headerName | string | The name of the entity being returned, in this case “Tracking”. col1 | string | Column1, typically the DateTime the event occurred. col2 | string | Column2, typically the Waybill Number of the shipment. col3 | string | Column3, typically the Customer reference supplied for the shipment. col4 | string | Column4, typically the description of the Tracking event. col5 | string |Column5, the QDS member of staff who recorded the event. internalRef | string | Our internal ID which has no relevance to you.